medialab/hyphe/README.md

 Before running Hyphe, you may want to adjust the settings first.
 The default config will work but you may want to tune it for your own needs.
 There is a procedure to change the configuration after the installation.
 However we recommend to take a look at the [Configuration documentation](doc/config.md) for detailed explanation of each available option.

+**Warning:** Hyphe can be quite disk-consuming, a big corpus with a few hundred crawls with a depth 2 can easily take up to 50GB, so if you plan on allowing multiple users, you should ensure at least a few hundreds gigabytes are available on your machine.
+You can reduce disk-space by setting to false the option `store_crawled_html_content` and limiting the `max_depth` allowed.

 ### Migrating older versions